 COVID-19 caused a massive wave of lay-offs in the hospitality industry.
 Although hospitality workers are some of the most passionate people about their jobs, necessity pushed many to find careers in other industries.
-So, once the pandemic subsides, will they be willing to jump back into the notoriously tough hospitality industry?
-Or will they have settled firmly into their new career tracks?
-Hospitality companies probably won’t be able to just post their jobs on their website and wait for workers to come flocking back.
+So, once the pandemic subsided, many were hesitant to jump back into the notoriously tough hospitality industry.
+Hospitality companies have found they can’t just post open jobs on their website and wait for workers to come flocking back.
 So, how will they convince workers to return?

 Reach Beyond Job Boards